Dress Code in Japan: A Guide to Appropriate Japanese Attire

 The first thing you may be wondering when it comes to dressing properly in Japan is what is acceptable to wear to a client meeting, job interview or regular office job?
 As you look around, you may think that Japanese business attire is the same as in Western countries.
 However, there are several subtleties to keep in mind as you dress for business.

-It’s also important to be tidy from head to toe.
+It is also important to be tidy from head to toe.
 Japanese men keep their hair short and neatly styled, while women in business don’t wear heavy makeup nor a lot of perfume.
 Shoes should also be clean, and ideally, easy to take off.
 Take special care that your socks do not have holes in them.
+Women are advised to wear stockings.

 While the above applies to both men and women, there are a few extra notes for businesswomen in Japan.
 A colored suit or coordinated separates can send the wrong message.
-Busy patterns on blouses and high heels should also be avoided, although low pumps are fine.
-Women generally wear skirts instead of trousers in Japanese business settings.
-Though it's advised that you wear a skirt that doesn’t ride up should you have to kneel at an izakaya after work.
+Busy patterns on blouses and very high heels should also be avoided, although low pumps are fine.

 Japanese Wedding Attire